 Head injuries can be scary because even minor head injuries can have life-long effects.
-If you or someone you love sustained a head injury at work, it’s important to get in touch with a Sacramento workers’ compensation lawyer.
+If you or someone you love sustained a head injury at work, contacting a Sacramento workers’ compensation lawyer is essential.
 Sacramento Workers’ Compensation Attorneys, P.C., can help you understand the common causes and symptoms of head injuries and what to do if you think you have sustained a head injury.
-For information about a workers’ compensation claim for a head injury suffered at work, give us a call, send us a message, or visit our office.
+For information about a workers’ compensation claim for a head injury suffered at work, call us, send us a message, or visit our office.

 There are several ways you can experience a head injury at work.
 They include walking into an object, an object falling on your head, or hitting your head on the ground when you land.

-Head injuries are the most serious types of workers’ compensation injuries and can lead to concussions, contusions, hematomas, or traumatic brain injuries.
+Head injuries are the most severe type of workers’ compensation injuries and can lead to concussions, contusions, hematomas, or traumatic brain injuries.

-Certain industries have a higher risk of head injuries.
-Employees that have a high risk of head injuries include:
+Specific industries have a higher risk of head injuries.
+Employees that have an increased risk of head injuries include:

 - Construction workers

 - Warehouse operations

 If you recently suffered a head injury at work, you may not experience any concerning symptoms.
 While you may immediately notice some surface symptoms due to the initial head injury, you must be aware of other symptoms that may not appear until days or weeks after your initial injury.
 You can expect a quick recovery from a mild concussion, but you should still look for the following symptoms.